beemorris/beemorris.github.io/_pages/cv.md

 * Coffee and Conversation with Sandra Kübler
   * Indiana University, Center of Excellence for Women & Technology (CEW&T), April 9, 2021
   * I assisted my advisor, along with another student, and we answered questions about LaTeX and discussed the benefits of using it and using Overleaf.

+* Machine Translation Marathon in the Americas (MTMA) 2017
+  * I was an attendee of the third MTMA workshop.

 service & leadership
 ======